 Helgufoss Waterfall: A Quiet Retreat

-Just a short drive from Gljúfrasteinn, Helgufoss is a peaceful waterfall hidden in a green valley above Mosfellsdalur.
+Just a short drive from Gljúfrasteinn, Helgufoss is a quiet waterfall hidden in a green valley above Mosfellsdalur.

 The 12-meter waterfall flows into a narrow canyon, creating a calm atmosphere far removed from the busier Golden Circle attractions.